Who We Are and Where We Work

 Abertillery operated as a Town Council from 1974 until 1985.
 Following Local Government Reorganisation, the community opted to form a single Community Council, embracing both the Abertillery and Llanhilleth areas.

-- Supporting Young People: We fund detached youth workers whose engagement has successfully helped to deliver a significant reduction in anti-social behaviour across the area.
+We fund detached youth work, whose engagement has successfully delivered a reduction in anti-social behaviour

 Official Information